chef/automate/components/docs-chef-io/content/automate/ha_bastion.md

 A [Bastion Host](https://en.wikipedia.org/wiki/Bastion_host#:~:text=A%20bastion%20host%20is%20a,the%20threat%20to%20the%20computer.) is a special-purpose computer or server on a network specifically designed and configured to withstand attacks.
 This serve type generally hosts a single application or process, for example, a proxy server or load balancer.
 All other services are limited to reduce the threat to the computer.

-Its purpose is to provide access to a private network from an external network, such as the internet or outside of a firewall and involves access from untrusted networks or computers.
-These computers are also equipped with special networking interfaces to withstand high-bandwidth attacks through the internet.
+It provides access to a private network from an external network, such as the internet or outside of a firewall, and involves access from untrusted networks or computers.
+These computers are also equipped with unique networking interfaces to withstand high-bandwidth attacks through the internet.

 Bastion servers are instances that reside within your public subnet and are accessed using SSH.
 The purpose of a bastion host is to restrict access to a private network from an external network.
 Once remote connectivity establishes with the bastion host, it allows you to use SSH to log in to other instances (within private subnets) deeper within your network.